cdaconta/ufc_fan/README.md

 ```
 ### POST /api/event-create
 * General: Post form to create an event.
-* The endpoint does require authorization token.
+* The endpoint does require authorization token with permission - post:event-create
     * Login with Admin or Event Editor credentials, then obtain JWT token at https://ufc-fan.herokuapp.com/api-key
     * In terminal, export ROLE_TOKEN=<jwt> with active Admin or Event Editor JWT before request.
 * Example: curl -d '{